 Alcohol Limits for E-Scooter

-The extent of the punishment and the amount a person can be fined for driving under the influence of alcohol is dependant on the amount of alcohol consumed and on the facts of the case in question.
-If a person has endangered other people, have more than 1.1mg of alcohol per mm of blood in their system or caused a traffic collision, they can face higher penalties.
+The extent of the punishment and the amount a person can be fined for driving under the influence of alcohol is dependent on the amount of alcohol consumed and on the facts of the case in question.
+If a person has endangered other people, has more than 1.1mg of alcohol per mm of blood in their system or caused a traffic collision, they can face higher penalties.
 Such penalties include high fines, revocation of a person’s driving licence and even the possibility of jail time!

 Sanctions for Riding an E-Scooter Under the Influence of Alcohol (DUI)

-When it comes to the possible punishments one can face for using an E-Scooter under the influence they can be as follows: for a first offence and where the blood-alcohol level was around the 0.5mg per mm level a person may face a driving suspension of one month, a fine of 500€ and 2 points on your driving licence.
-One can expect to face a higher fine and a longer driving ban with the fine increasing by 500€ per offence for repeat offences.
+When it comes to the possible punishments one can face for using an E-Scooter under the influence, they can be as follows: for a first offence, where the blood-alcohol level was around 0.5mg per mm, a person may face a one-month driving suspension, a 500€ fine 500€, and two points on their driving licence.
+One can expect to face a higher fine and a longer driving ban, with the fine increasing by 500€ per offence for repeat offences.

-However, where one has caused a collision due to the amount of alcohol consumed one may face higher sanctions.
+However, where one has caused a collision due to the amount of alcohol consumed, one may face higher sanctions.
 If a person is over the 1.1mg per mm barrier, they can expect to lose their licence and face sanctions such as loss of driving licence, jail time, heavy fines and driving bans.
-Make sure to seek legal representation if you find yourself in any kind of legal trouble concerning E-Scooters and alcohol.
+Make sure to seek legal representation if you find yourself in any legal trouble concerning E-Scooters and alcohol.

 Cycling and Alcohol Consumption